a1leks/a1leks/README.md

 ## Aleksei Nevolin | Front End Engineer | 8+ yoe 👋

-I am a front-end developer with over **8 years of experience** delivering solutions across diverse industries, including cryptocurrency, trading, fintech, medicine, eCommerce, and computer-aided design (CAD).
-I specialize in Angular, React, JavaScript, and TypeScript.
-I am passionate about building rich and robust web/mobile applications.
-Currently based in Austin, Texas, and open to on-site or hybrid roles in the US, as well as remote opportunities worldwide.
+I am a front-end developer with over **8 years of experience** delivering solutions across diverse industries, including eCommerce, fintech, crowdfunding, transportation, trading, healthcare, and computer-aided design (CAD).
+Passionate about building rich and robust web and mobile applications.
+Currently based in Austin, Texas, and open to on-site or hybrid roles in Texas, as well as remote opportunities worldwide.
+Authorized to work in the U.S.

 ## Skills & Tools 🔧